joelslamospersson/yourotserver-open-source/README.md

 # Pre-beta 0.1
 Currently releasing and fixing issues with setup process files<br>
-You can see progression in our disocrd
+You can see progression in our discord